Larry Darmour: Illness and death

 Darmour underwent an abdominal operation in late 1941 and never recovered; he died three months later.
 His production units became the responsibility of Columbia staff producer Rudolph C. Flothow.
-The Majestic physical plant, known informally as "the Darmour studio," continued to operate as the Larry Darmour Studio after his death, and closed its doors in 1949.
-Darmour is buried alongside his wife, the former Alice Whitaker, at Holy Cross Cemetery, Culver City.
+The Majestic physical plant, known informally as "the Darmour studio", continued to operate as the Larry Darmour Studio after his death, and closed its doors in 1949.

 Filmography

 In addition to numerous shorts and serials, Darmour produced the following feature films: